aerni/laravel-sync/README.md

 # Laravel Sync
 This package provides a git-like artisan command to easily sync files and folders between environments using rsync.
 This is super useful for assets, documents, and any other files that are untracked in your git repository.

+## Requirements
+- `rsync` installed on both your source and destination machine
+- A working `SSH` setup between your source and destination machine

 ## Installation
 Install the package using Composer.